tomatolog/manticore/docs/5_searching/search_results_ranking/field-level_ranking_factors.rst

    formula, but here are a few ideas you can start with: (a) any min\_gaps based boosts could be simply ignored when word\_count<2;
    (b) non-trivial min\_gaps values (i.e. when word\_count>=2) could be
-   clamped with a certain “w.html case” constant while trivial values (i.e. when min\_gaps=0 and word\_count<2) could be replaced by that constant; (c) a transfer function like 1/(1+min\_gaps) could be applied (so that better, smaller min\_gaps values would maximize it and worse, bigger min\_gaps values would fall off slowly); and so on.
+   clamped with a certain “worst case” constant while trivial values (i.e. when min\_gaps=0 and word\_count<2) could be replaced by that constant; (c) a transfer function like 1/(1+min\_gaps) could be applied (so that better, smaller min\_gaps values would maximize it and worse, bigger min\_gaps values would fall off slowly); and so on.

--  ``lccs`` (integer), added in version 2.2.1-beta.
+-  ``lccs`` (integer).
 Longest Common Contiguous Subsequence.
 A length of the longest subphrase that is common between the query and the document, computed in keywords.

    LCCS factor is rather similar to LCS but more restrictive, in a sense.
 While LCS could be greater than 1 though no two query words